Stay in touch with the latest news from AIM and get information on sector grants, jobs and events with our free fortnightly E-News.

 - Lizzie Glithero-West, Chief Executive, Heritage Alliance

-- Sarah Philp, Head of Policy, ArtFund
+- Sarah Philp, Director of Programme and Policy, ArtFund

 - Sajida Carr, Director of Operations and Development, Creative Black Country